fastoch/DevOps_Full_Course/README.md

 - to show all details about a specific pod: `kubectl describe pod <pod_name>`
 - to know which node a pod is running on: `kubectl get pods -o wide`
+- the same command can be used with nodes: `kubectl get nodes -o wide`
 - to edit (via **Vim**) a pod's config while it's running: `kubectl edit pod <pod_name>`
 - to open an interactive shell inside the default container of a pod: `kubectl exec -it <pod_name> -- sh`
 - to do the same inside a specific container of the pod: `kubectl exec -it <pod_name> -c <container_name> -- sh`